aittgit/Machine-learning/README.md

 # Machine-learning
-This repository is to test machine learning algorithms for a performance dataset
+This repository is to test machine learning algorithms for a cleaned performance dataset.
+Pycaret module is used for automation.
+It is a powerful tool to explore and compare various machine learning models.
+Creation of individual model, tuning it, blending, stacking up are tested.
+Model results are explored with SHAP analysis and feature importance plots, which allows to understand the driving factors for the target, as well as proposing predictive modelling routes.